 Cosmo Communicator – Best Kali Linux Phone

-If you cannot make a choice out of all then have a look at this one.
-Though it comes with Android 9 for now, you can manually get other ora like Sailfish OS and Linux Debian.
+If you cannot choose out of all then look at this one.
+Though it comes with Android 9, you can manually get other ora like Sailfish OS and Linux Debian.
 It is similar to Pro 1 X when it comes to design.

 It has the following features: